thaokarchandrajit/Sudoku-Puzzle-solver/README.md

 The IDE used for developing the code was VS Express 2010.

 The program uses recursive functions in the solution resulting in compact and elegant code.
-Also recursive functions are awesome!
+Recursive functions are awesome!

 How to run the program: